linode/docs/docs/kubernetes/how-to-drain-a-node-pool-in-linode-kubernetes-engine/index.md

         NAME       READY   STATUS    RESTARTS   AGE
         new-pod   1/1     Running   0          2m

-1. Connect to a shell in the new pod, type the following command:
+1. Connect to a shell in the new Pod, type the following command:

         kubectl exec -it new-pod -- /bin/bash